PinewoodPip/epip/docs/Info/faq.md

 ## Where do I discuss the mod?
 The Epic Encounters discord and their feedback/bugs channels are the right places.
-The *#modding-and-projects* channel there should be used for development-related discussion.
+The *#epipeline* channel there should be used for development-related discussion.

 There is no "Pip discord"; its existence is a myth fabricated by a certain Subnautica fan.